Disruptive technology is any new technology or innovation that disrupts or displaces an existing market or industry.

 Examples include personal computers displacing mainframe computers and digital cameras displacing film cameras.

-Disruptive technologies can have a major impact on the way businesses operate and can cause major disruptions to industries and markets.
+In modern information societies, disruptive technologies can have a major impact on the way businesses operate and can cause major disruptions to industries and markets.

 In some cases, disruptive technologies can create entirely new markets and industries, such as the Internet or the smartphone.
 In other cases, they can cause massive disruptions to existing markets and industries, such as the way Uber and Airbnb have disrupted the hotel and taxi industries.